Chenyungchin/Chenyungchin.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming Ph.D. student in <a href='https://ece.princeton.edu/'>Electrical and Computer Engineering, Princeton University</a>.
+subtitle: First Year Ph.D. student in <a href='https://ece.princeton.edu/'>Electrical and Computer Engineering, Princeton University</a>.

 profile:
   align: right